Learn why NFT businesses should move towards AML compliance and get a free guide at the end of the article.

 Businesses can break up the onboarding journey into several steps.
 For instance, they can perform a simplified verification procedure during the sign-up process, and a more complex one for deposits.

-If I were the owner of an NFT marketplace, I would reach out to a KYC provider, since it makes no sense to build the whole process from scratch when a provider can set it up for you in a quick and efficient manner.
+If I were the owner of an NFT marketplace, I would reach out to a KYC provider, since it makes no sense to build the whole process from scratch when it can be set up in a quick and efficient manner.

-Also, NFT businesses can have a joint KYC process with payment providers.
-They can introduce reusable KYC that allows customers not to repeat the verification multiple times.
+Also, NFT businesses can have a joint KYC/AML process with payment providers.
+They can introduce reusable KYC that allows customers not to repeat verification multiple times.

 We have compiled a downloadable checklist with all our recommendations so you can track your progress easily.
 Feel free to save it to your device.